 Q: My agent uses a headless browser, not raw HTML.
 Does the same risk apply?

-Q: Can I use a content security policy to prevent this?
-A: CSP protects end-users’ browsers from executing malicious scripts — it does not protect an AI agent reading page text.
-Sanitization must happen in your agent’s fetch pipeline, not the target server’s headers.
+Q: Can a Content Security Policy prevent this?
+A: No. CSP protects an end-user’s browser from executing malicious scripts — it does nothing for an AI agent that reads page text.
+Sanitization has to happen in your agent’s fetch pipeline, not in the target server’s response headers.

-Q: What is the difference between direct and indirect prompt injection?
-A: Direct injection happens when the user themselves submits a malicious instruction.
-Indirect injection happens when the malicious instruction arrives through data the agent retrieves — a web page, a PDF, a database record — rather than from the user’s own message.
+Q: What’s the difference between direct and indirect prompt injection?
+A: Direct injection is when the user themselves submits the malicious instruction.
+Indirect injection is when the instruction arrives through data the agent retrieves — a web page, a PDF, a database row, an email body — rather than from the user’s own message.
+OWASP LLM01:2025 covers both, but indirect is the one that scales, because the attacker only has to control a page your agent might visit.

 Related